-How to remodel a camper trailer easy and cheap, especially if you don’t have a lot of time to get it done

 How to remodel a camper trailer easy and cheap

-If you are thinking about buying a used camper or you have one sitting in your driveway but it definitely needs an update, here are my best tips how to remodel a camper trailer easy and cheap.
+If you are thinking about buying a used camper or you have one sitting in your driveway but it definitely needs an update, here are my best tips on how to remodel a camper trailer easy and cheap.
 And I didn’t spend a lot of money on the remodeling either.
-So go for it – you have nothing to loose.
+So go for it – you have nothing to lose.

 All campers we looked at during our search were brown or beige on the inside.
 Not very appealing to me.

-Therefore I did some research how hard it is to update an old camper or RV and decided that I can do this on my own.
+Therefore I did some research on how hard it is to update an old camper or RV and decided that I can do this on my own.

 We looked at really bad ones and some looked sort of o.k.
-At the end of our search we decided to buy a 10 year old “FunFinder”, 18 ft. long, in decent shape, because ‘he talked to me’.
+At the end of our search, we decided to buy a 10-year-old “FunFinder”, 18 ft. long, in decent shape, because ‘he talked to me’.

 Here are the before pictures: